-5.3.2 Updating the kernel on Flash memory by U-Boot
+6.3.2 Updating the kernel on Flash memory by U-Boot

-You can use U-Boot and TFTP transfer to write on Flash memory a new kernel image.
+You can use U-Boot and TFTP transfer to write a new kernel image on Flash memory.

-For example, use the following procedure to update the kernel on serial NOR Flash for the SPEAR300EVAL evaluation board:
+For example, use the following procedure to update the kernel on serial NOR Flash for the SPEAR1300EVAL evaluation board:

-- 1. Press a key to enter U-Boot autoboot - 2.
+- 1. Press the space key to enter U-Boot autoboot - 2.
 Configure network parameters (statically or with DHCP, see relevant sections) - 3.
-Start the TFTP server on the host machine - Place the desired image in the host PC's TFTP root directory (for example, /tftpboot/ulmage_new.img) - 5.
-From U-Boot console, download the image to RAM (here we use address 0x0) with TFTP client: - > tftp 0x0 uImage_new.img - 6.
-Erase the specified kernel area on serial NOR: - > erase 0:5-31
+Start the TFTP server on the host machine - 4.
+Place the desired image in the host PC TFTP root directory (for example, /tftpboot/ulmage_new.img) - 5.
+From the U-Boot console, download the image to RAM (here we use address 0x0) with TFTP client: - > tftp 0x0 uImage_new.img - 6.
+Erase the specified kernel area on serial NOR: